mandrookin/yaforth/tests/README.md

 Please note rule:

-Before putting any Forth' tests here they must pass the Slagheap emulator test.
+Before putting new tests here they must pass the Slagheap emulator test.